gotchoices/ChipNet/doc/discovery.md

 * Unidirectional – Finds a target node, starting from an origin node
 * Bidirectional – Finds a path from one node to another, starting from both nodes.
 These nodes may be the same node also.

+### Unidirectional search

+The unidirectional query algorithm proceeds as follows:
+1. Starting at originator, queries the self participant.
+2. On first search, a participant searches it's self and all known peers for a target match.
+     * If match found it is returned, and local context is updated;
+     * If no match, a set of potential candidates are collected and stored in local context;
+3. Originator gets results.
+     * If originator receives one or more match, returns them - done.
+     * If no matches, reenter query on local participant
+4. Participant resumes context by the session code and queries on all candidates.
+5. Repeats until maximum depth is reached or match found

+Notes:
+* Each node gives it's children a finite time to execute.
+If a response isn't received by the end of the step, a response will be given, excluding the result of the outstanding request.
+During the next query, any outstanding responses from the prior step are folded in.
+* The links of the path in the plan are built on the way out (avoids cycles), the participants are added on the way back (maximizes privacy).

 ## Addresses

 The target address is opaque to this protocol.
 Note that various address scenarios are possible: